-Above is an article I wrote on the first iteration of the hook, which is the hook that was eventually tested.
+I ended up writing this brief article describing the testing and design process involved.
 I performed Fusion 360 static stress simulations to help determine my predictive order for the hook performance.
-After studying hooks a bit more and performing a shape optimization study, I ended up with this design:
+After studying the design of industrial hooks more thoroughly and performing a shape optimization study, I ended up with an interesting design.

-By the end of the semester, we had accumulated enough data to create the report graphic below - this research eventually culminated into this paper.
+My first taste of research at Cal involved working on a 3D printing failure and sustainability analysis for Berkeley LMAS.
+This research eventually culminated in this paper and this video.
 Additional research revolved around the recycling of 3D printed plastic - a process involving printing, making pellets from printed material, re-extruding into filament, and testing.
 The comparison was intended to see how once-recycled and twice-recycled filament stacked up against fresh material.
-Although the research was unable to be finished before Mickey graduated from Berkeley with a Ph.D, the ramifications of reusing PLA material for 3D printing could be huge.
+Although the research was unable to be finished before the semester's end, the ramifications of reusing PLA material for 3D printing could be huge.